uf-reef-avl/position_to_velocity/README.md

     </node>
 ```

-It can also be used using a *rosrun*.
+It can also be used via a *rosrun* command.

 ## Comments on Code
 The code uses the *std* library to generate random numbers.